Friars score 51 unanswered points for 55th straight win

 In the other first-round game, the No. 2 Guam High School Panthers will take on the No. 3 George Washington High School Geckos.

-If Saturday night's win is any indication if Father Duenas s ready for the playoffs, the five-time defending champion Friars are eager to compete for the six-peat.
+If Saturday night's win is any indication if Father Duenas is ready for the playoffs, the five-time defending champion Friars are eager to compete for the six-peat.

 “We’ve just got to go back to practice and work hard,” Ada said.